Best Things to Do in Paris in March 2026 – Quick Guide by a Local

 Need travel insurance for your trip to France?
 Be sure to check rates and coverage with my recommended provider, SafetyWing.
 SafetyWing – Essential or Complete – works well for long and short trips (starting with a minimum of 5 days) and covers unexpected medical and travel issues while abroad.
 It also includes coverage at home, and you can sign up at any point during your travels!
 Check out plans and prices.

-So, what to do in Paris in March 2025?
-If you visit Paris for the first time, you may want to tick off some of the main attractions on your travel bucket list.
+So, what to do in Paris in March?
+If you visit Paris for the first time, you may want to tick off some of the main attractions on your bucket list.
 The itineraries below are thought for first-time visits to Paris, and they are planned around the city’s main attractions and neighborhoods:

-If you plan to visit other parts of France after your days in Paris, check out the most popular French festivals and celebrations by month.
+If you wish to visit other parts of France after your days in Paris, but you don’t know where to go, check out this article about France in March for some inspiration.

 French Food Festivals

-March in Paris comes with many interesting food festivals and celebrations.
-In March, Paris celebrates the Macaron Day (20 March 2025) and the National Cheese Day (27 March 2025).
+March comes with many interesting food festivals and celebrations.
+In March, Paris celebrates the Macaron Day (20 March) and the National Cheese Day (27 March).
 These events are the perfect excuse to try two of the most famous foods in Paris.

-One of the best Paris events, March 2025, for wine lovers is the Salon des Vins des Vignerons Indépendants (21 to 23 March 2025).
-Expect more than 600 independent wine growers from the best wine regions in France to introduce their latest wines: reds, whites, and rosés.
-The salon takes place at Espace Champerret, in Paris 17.
+One of the best Paris events in March for wine lovers is the Salon des Vins des Vignerons Indépendants (19 to 22 March this year).
+Expect more than 600 independent wine growers from some of the best wine regions in France showcasing their latest reds, whites, and rosés.
+The event takes place at Espace Champerret, in Paris 17.

 Cherry Blossoms in Paris France